-Here’s one of my favorite pictures of my youngest son, Dexter, playing t-ball when he was about 5 years old.
-Dexter is in the pitcher’s position.
-This picture was taken between batters hitting off the tee.
-What makes this picture so special is that the second baseman is in exactly the same head-down position, looking very intently at the… grass?
+Here’s one of my favorite pictures of my youngest son, Dexter, playing t-ball when he was about 5 years old — he’s the one in the pitcher’s position.
+This picture, which was taken between batters hitting off the tee, is special because the second baseman is in exactly the same head-down position, looking very intently at the… grass?
 I don’t know how I was so lucky to catch them both in the same hilarious position!

 What does this picture have to do with investing?

 In this picture, Dexter is in a dangerous position.
 He’s not paying attention, not protecting himself, and you never know when the kid at bat might just (finally) connect with the ball and hit it directly at him while he’s busy cleaning the dirt.
 Smart investors do just the opposite — they keep their eyes open, planning for the worst but expecting the best, especially when it comes to a recession on the horizon.

 You can follow all the economy “experts” and analyze all the stats, but no one can actually predict when the next recession will hit, how miserable it will be, or for how long we’ll have to endure it.
 Just like asking 5-year-old kids to play t-ball, the economy does not always go according to plan.
 All we know for sure is that another recession will be thrown our way.

 That said, there are still steps you can take to protect yourself from the next recession.

 Your top priority should be to make sure you are invested in recession-resistant assets that are unaffected by the ups and downs of a volatile economy.
 You should know how your investment will perform in a down economy.
 That’s not always easy, but you can at least use research and data to make better decisions.